 While pest control is generally beneficial to kea populations, non-target risk exists when devices do not adequately exclude kea.

 Kea have been recorded dead or injured from investigating Timms traps, DOC200 traps, Sentinel traps, Victor traps, Fenn traps, and Philproof bait stations.
-Tampering with poison bait bags and long life gel baits (various toxins) has been reported.
-Reports of cyanide paste smeared on rocks to kill possums above bush line is also of concern for kea.
+Tampering with poison bait bags and long-life gel baits (various toxins) has been reported.
+Reports of cyanide paste smeared on rocks to kill possums above bush line are also of concern for kea.

 If you are experiencing issues with kea getting caught in traps or you suspect interference by kea, please contact us immediately for advice.